by John Tsiombikas

 This is an ATA hard disk interface board, for the Amiga 500.
 It's mostly inspired by similar projects documented in aminet, and particularly this one.

-It's designed to connect on the Zorro expansion port on the left side of the amiga, and it's compatible with the ide.device driver included in rkide.lha in the aforementioned archive.
+It's designed to connect on the expansion port on the left side of the amiga, and it's compatible with the ide.device driver included in rkide.lha in the aforementioned archive.

 Schematic and PCB layout done in KiCad.
 You may download the schematic as a pdf file, or the full kicad project (includes gerbers for PCB fabrication).
+If you intend to make one, check out the bill of materials and notes about the edge connector.

 This is a simple non-autobooting hard disk interface.
 A bootstrap floppy disk is necessary to mount the hard disk and pass control to the startup-sequence on the hard disk itself for the full workbench initialization.